-Because sys wait must be executed in the parent process, the shell itself executes wait, without creating a new process wc - get (English) word count wc files
+Because sys wait must be executed in the parent process, the Shell itself executes wait, without creating a new process.

+sh (I)

-After executing wait there is no way to interrupt the processes waited on.
-This is because interrupts were set to be ignored when the process was created.
-The only out (if the process does not terminate) is to kill the process from another terminal or to hangup.
+After executing wait you are committed to waiting until termination, because interrupts and quits are ignored by all processes concerned.
+The only out, if the process does not terminate, is to kill it from another terminal or to hang up.